gosang/gosang.github.io/content/posts/design-patterns/null-object-pattern.md

 ## Implementing the Null Object Pattern in C# .NET Core

-Let's delve into a practical example by considering the Null Object pattern in the context of a `CacheStorage` module.
+Let's look into a practical example by considering the Null Object pattern in the context of a `CacheStorage` module.

 ```csharp
 // Interface for CacheStorage